What Are Reversals and Refunds & How Do I Add Them?

 Please don’t.

 Keeping an accurate and complete record of everything that happened is critical for proper bookkeeping.
-Entering the original monetary contribution and then a refunded contribution or reversed contribution ensures that you can (a) properly reconcile your bank account, (b) meet legal compliance reporting needs, and (c) have a clear record for future reference.
+Entering the original Monetary Contribution/Expense and then a Refunded/Reversed Contribution/Expense ensures that you can (a) properly reconcile your bank account, (b) meet legal compliance reporting needs, and (c) have a clear record for future reference.